cicekguven/cicekguven.github.io/diversityandinclusion.md

 Diversity, equity and inclusion are themes that I feel very strongly about in life, education and in the working environment.
 That is why I take roles to facilitate these.

-I am representing my department in the IPN EDI wortking group.
+I am representing my department in the IPN EDI working group.
 I am in the diversity and Inclusion committee of our school, TSHD.